bullet-train-co/bullet_train-core/bullet_train/docs/themes/on-jumpstart-pro-projects.md

 ### For ejecting a theme partial and modifying it

-We recommend firing up a Bullet-Train project and using its `bin/resolve` (see docs on [Indirection](indirection)) to get a copy of the partial field locally to modify.
+We recommend firing up a Bullet Train project and using its `bin/resolve` (see docs on [Indirection](indirection)) to get a copy of the partial field locally to modify.